VolhaP87/Cryptocurrency_Prediction_Analysis/README.md

 ## Overview
 Over the last decade, cryptocurrency has gone from overlooked asset to a wildly popular investment.
 Cryptocurrencies are a form of digital currency secured through cryptography and computer networks.
 Cryptocurrencies let us buy goods and services, use apps and games or trade them for profit.
 About 59.1 million Americans owned some form of cryptocurrency in 2021.

 Of the more than 1,600 available cryptocurrencies on the market, both Bitcoin and Ethereum are in the top three.
-They usually move in tandem and are very similar to one another (not suprisingly, since the creator of ethereum learned from Bitcoin and produced more functionalities based on the concepts of Bitcoin).
+They usually move in tandem and are very similar to one another (not suprisingly, since the creator of Ethereum learned from Bitcoin and produced more functionalities based on the concepts of Bitcoin).
 Bitcoin has the highest market cap among all the cryptocurrencies available right now.
 In a way, it’s the current world champion when it comes to cryptocurrencies.
 However, according to [Yahoo Finance](https://ca.finance.yahoo.com/news/why-ethereum-could-eventually-pass-200000116.html) Ethereum may overtake Bitcoin.

 This project tends to forecast the price for both Bitcoin and Ethereum for the following 6 months in order to find out which of the two is worth investing into.
 ***